bennycode/gmail-email-purger/README.md

    - Generate a new App Password for "Mail"
    - Use this password in the script

-2. **IMAP Access**: Ensure IMAP is available in your Gmail settings
+2. **IMAP Access**: Ensure IMAP is available in your Google Mail settings
    - Go to Gmail Settings → [Forwarding and POP/IMAP](https://mail.google.com/mail/u/0/#settings/fwdandpop)
    - Contact your workspace administrator if IMAP is not enabled (see [Turn POP & IMAP on or off for users](https://support.google.com/a/answer/105694?hl=en&sjid=12332642361958922417-EU))